Howie Hawkins: Political positions

 In 1993, Hawkins favored anarcho-communism as well as libertarian municipalism, as the "best way of integrating worker's control and community control in a process of social change that ultimately yields in a marketless, moneyless, stateless cooperative commonwealth".
 Hawkins was also a member of the Industrial Workers of the World.

-Hawkins disagrees with the "party-within-the-party" approach to the Democratic Party advocated by organizations such as the Democratic Socialists of America or by individuals such as Bernie Sanders.
-Instead, he believes that socialists should create an independent left-wing party.
+Hawkins disagrees with the "party-within-the-party" approach to the Democratic Party exercised by organizations such as the Democratic Socialists of America or by individuals such as Bernie Sanders.
+Instead, he believes that socialists should immediately create an independent left-wing party.

 Hawkins became the first politician to include the Green New Deal in their election platform when he ran for Governor of New York in 2010.
 Hawkins supports the Green Party's version of the Green New Deal that would serve as a transitional plan to a one hundred percent clean, renewable energy by 2030 utilizing a carbon tax, jobs guarantee, free college, single-payer healthcare and a focus on using public programs.
 He self-describes as an eco-socialist and libertarian socialist.